Wuyi Lane

 Wuyi Lane (乌衣巷) is located on the south side of Qinhuai River in Nanjing.
 During the Three Kingdoms period, it was the barracks of the army guarding the Stone City of Wu.
 The name Wuyi means black clothes.
-This was because the non-commissioned officers at that time always dress in black.
+This was because the non-commissioned officers at that time always dressed in black.
 Later the aristocrats of Eastern Jin (317-420) gradually assembled at Wuyi Lane, making it popular and famous.
 In addition, Wang Dao and Xie An, the two founding fathers of Eastern Jin, once lived here.
 The poem Wuyi Lane, written by Tang poet Liu Yuxi is based on it.

 In 1997, the government of Qinhuai District restored Wuyi Lane and rebuilt Wang and Xie Former Residence 王谢故居 to commemorate Wang Dao and Xie An.
 It is built in Ming and Qing styles.